GOVERNANCE

 The Company has established the discretionary Nomination and Remuneration Advisory Committee as an advisory body to the Board of Directors for the purpose of strengthening the independence and objectivity of the functions of the Board of Directors regarding the nomination and remuneration of directors and to further enhance corporate governance.
 The remuneration of directors is decided by the Board of Directors based on the report from the Nomination and Remuneration Advisory Committee.

-During the fiscal year ended March 31, 2023, the Nomination and Remuneration Advisory Committee meetings were held three times, at which the members deliberated on officer system and directors’ remuneration for the fiscal year ending March 31, 2024 (decision on the payment of annual performance bonus and performance-linked stock-based remuneration for the fiscal year ended March 31, 2023 and decision on base remuneration for the fiscal year ending March 31, 2024).
+During the fiscal year ended March 31, 2024, the Nomination and Remuneration Advisory Committee meetings were held four times, at which the members deliberated on officer system and directors’ remuneration for the fiscal year ending March 31, 2025 (decision on the payment of annual performance bonus and performance-linked stock-based remuneration for the fiscal year ended March 31, 2024 and decision on base remuneration for the fiscal year ending March 31, 2025).

 (5) Engagement policy